markshapiro/graphql-db-projection/README.md

 ```

 ## True Name of Field in DB
-When using custom projection on field with object value in DB, you won't be able to make inner projections of that object, it will just ask for `<field name>: 1`, to fix it use `trueName`:
+When using custom projection on field with object value in DB, you won't be able to make inner projections of that object, it will just ask for `<field name>: 1`, to fix it use `nameInDB`:

 ```js
 const typeDefs = gql`